sunilpaulmathew/sNotz/docs/_pages/faq.md

 <h3 style="color: green">Q5: Can I backup/restore my notes?</h3>

-sNotz offers a simple backup and restore feature.
-Both features shall be found in the Settings page.
+sNotz offers a simple backup and restore mechanism.
+Both shall be found in the Settings page.

 <hr>